xuechunlu7/xuechunlu7.github.io/sample_page.md

 ## Deep Learning - Set Classification Based on A Histopathology Dataset

-**Task:** Given a set of lung tissue images generating from one whole slide, can you predict which lung cancer this patient have?
+**Task:** Given a set of lung tissue images generating from one whole slide, can you predict which lung cancer (LUAD, LUSC, MESO) this patient have?

-### 1. Motivation
+### 1. Motivation - Why set classification?

-Classification of high-resolution histopathology slides is one of the most popular yet challenging problems in the field of medical image analysis.
-Since the size of microscopic images is usually gigapixel, it is computationally infeasible to feed such a high-resolution histopathology slide directly into a deep neural network.
+Classification of high-resolution histopathology slides is one of the most popular yet challenging problems in the field of medical image analysis!
+Since the size of microscopic images is usually gigapixel, it is computationally infeasible to feed an image like that directly into a deep neural network.

-To tackle these issues, previous literature has proposed to process the input images as a set of smaller patches of a histopathology slide.
-In this way, a conventional image classification problem is converted to a set classification problem, and high-resolution histopathology slides can be classified efficiently without usage of too many computing resources!
+Since it is hard to directly feed a whole slide into a neural net, why don't we cut a slide into many pieces, call it a set, and then do a set classification?

-### 2. Inspring Idea!
+### 2. Inspring Ideas!

-PointNet: PointNet is a deep architecture proposed to classify a 3D object that is formed by a point cloud.
-A point cloud is a set of points from an Euclidean space and has the three main properties: unordered, interaction among points, and invariant under transformations.
-A PointNet can classify the object by directly consuming the whole set of points, learning the deep representation of a 3D object through blocks of T-Net, and extracting their global features through max pooling.
+PointNet: PointNet is a deep architecture that can classify a 3D object.
+Isn't our problem right now kinda similar to a 3D classfication problem?
+We have a set of order-invariant, permutation-invariant set of elements of an object to classify!

-Densely Connected Convolutional Networks (DenseNet): Pre-trained DenseNet can draw discrimination power from intensive training with millions of non-medical images.
-Also, DenseNet topology is also referred by recent work as a reliable candidate solution for image representation in histopathology.
-Researchers in Kimia Lab have proposed to use a modified DenseNet as a feature extractor to extract features of histopathology images.
+Densely Connected Convolutional Networks (DenseNet): DenseNet can draw discrimination power from images, and it is also reliable candidate solution for image representation in histopathology!

+KimiaNet: A modification of DenseNet!
+Researchers in Kimia Lab @ UWaterloo have proposed to use a modified DenseNet as a feature extractor to extract features of histopathology images!

 ### 3. Our models!